Frequently Asked Questions

 What library facilities do you have?

-- The Library is located within the Academy’s Learning Resource Centre and is staffed by a qualified librarian.
+- The secondary library is located within the Academy’s Learning Resource Centre and is staffed by a qualified librarian.

 - We currently have in the region of 15,000 books on our shelves of which approximately two thirds are fiction and the remaining third non-fiction.